Väldigt välgjord Def-plus-stomme med extra stor yta.

 - Modern defenders playing distant from the table with many offensive strokes

 Its high control yet sufficiently high speed also makes the Castro an interesting alternative for modern defensive players.
-The blade provides enormous spin when defending distant from the table using classical reversed rubbers, such as the Joola Topspin C or the PiMPLEPARK Epos in its thinner sponge versions, or long pimples, such as the TSP Curl P1 R. When playing close to the table, the Castro’s very high control make it particularly effective during blocks, which can be performed with high precision so as to prepare counter-attacks.
+The blade provides enormous spin when defending distant from the table using classical reversed rubbers, such as Epos, or long pimples, such as Cluster.
+When playing close to the table, the Castro’s very high control make it particularly effective during blocks, which can be performed with high precision so as to prepare counter-attacks.

 The Castro is slightly more defensive than the Murus.
 Despite not featuring carbon, it works very well with long pimples.
 The Castro is available with straight and flared handles.
-Weighing approximately 95g, the Castro is not quite a lightweight.
-However, this is not problematic, since most players will combine this blade with an ox rubber or a very thin reversed rubber on the backhand side
+Weighing approximately 90g, the Castro is not quite a lightweight.
+However, this is not problematic, since most players will combine this blade with an ox rubber or a thin light sponge rubber on the backhand side